Rebuild an on-premises application in Azure

-Contoso admins provision the web app using the Azure portal.
+Contoso admins provision the web app by using the Azure portal.

 They select Web App in the portal.

-After they're done, they browse to the address of the app to check it's been created successfully.
+After they're done, the admins browse to the address of the application to check on whether it has been created successfully.

-Now, in the Azure portal they create a staging slot for the code.
-The pipeline will deploy to this slot.
-This ensures that code isn't put into production until admins perform a release.
+In the Azure portal, they create a staging slot for the code.
+The pipeline will be deployed to this slot.
+This approach ensures that code isn't put into production until the admins perform a release.

 They select Function App.